kataruchitraketh05/ModernCPP-TaskManager/README.md

 Also implementation of simple task manager to complex task managers using threads and mutexes Learn about different types of smart pointers in C++ Learn about various OOPS concepts
+Learn about C++ I/O File and string streams
+Learn about C++ templates
 To build the binaries in linux machine follow the following steps
 1. Create a build folder(mkdir build)
 2. Go inside build folder(cd build)